 Security management is particularly important to organizations where many users have input to the budgeting process.
 Accordingly, security management by “roles” becomes an important factor.

 6- Cloud computing vs. Internal infrastructure

-While a significant number of organizations continue to install their own software internally, many providers are now offering cloud computing solutions.
-In fact, some of them only offer this delivery method.
+While some organizations continue to install their own software internally, most providers are now offering cloud computing solutions.
 Cloud computing provides a three-fold advantage: the organization no longer needs to worry about acquiring and managing a somewhat complex infrastructure (often with limited IT resources); this method often provides Finance users with superior service (faster support response times, for example) and at a much lower cost.
 However, organizations that choose this method should carefully review the contract clauses applicable to service levels and any planned rate increases.

 7- Implementation team

 For most IT implementation projects, the team (both internal and external) is often the key to success.
 In this case, we must remember that Finance managers will be the main users.
 It is therefore important that these people be able to free up the resources to participate in the implementation, and that the software provider’s team has the following capabilities: